 A search of the Scottish Roads Works Commissioner's website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
-There are also no local authority road networks in proximity to the scheme.
-Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
+There is potential for a resurfacing scheme to be undertaken at this location, at the same time as these works.
+In the event of this, TM will be programmed in a way to minimise disruption, and as such no significant cumulative impact is predicted.

 BEAR Scotland programme all of their proposed works in line with appropriate guidance and contractual requirements.
 All schemes are programmed to take into account existing and future planned works, with a view of limiting any cumulative effects relating to traffic management.
 As a result of this exercise, where a potential for cumulative impacts is identified, BEAR Scotland will reprogramme schemes to avoid / limit any cumulative effects or will utilise existing traffic management to complete multiple schemes at once.
-This approach allows BEAR Scotland to effectively manage the potential cumulative effects as a result of traffic management, resulting in minimal disruption to users of the Scotlish trunk road network.
+This approach allows BEAR Scotland to effectively manage the potential cumulative effects as a result of traffic management, resulting in minimal disruption to users of the Scottish trunk road network.